If you have Linux virtual machine (VM) instances running on Google Cloud, you might need to share or restrict user or application access to your VMs.

 If you need to manage application access to your VM instances, see Use SSH with service accounts.

 In most scenarios, we recommend using OS Login.
 The OS Login feature lets you use Compute Engine IAM roles to manage SSH access to Linux instances.
 You can add an extra layer of security by setting up OS Login with two-factor authentication, and manage access at the organization level by setting up organization policies.

 To learn how to enable OS Login, see Set up OS Login.

 Manage SSH keys in metadata

-If you are running your own directory service for managing access, or are otherwise unable to set up OS Login you can manually manage SSH key and local user accounts in metadata.
+If you are running your own directory service for managing access, or are otherwise unable to set up OS Login, you can manually manage SSH keys in metadata.

 Some of the risks of manual SSH key management include the following: